leonardehrenfried/picasaweb-backup/README.md

         --dir DIR                    optional directory in which the download should be executed -h, --help                       print this help section
 ```
-Create an empty folder an place a file called `account.yml` with the following
+Create an empty folder and place a file called `account.yml` with the following
-content:
+content (make sure you leave a space after the colon):

 ```yaml
 username: YOUR_USERNAME